Netherlands: Rotterdam Beer Guide (Part 1)

 At the other end of the street is Café De Witte Aap, one of the most well-known dive bars in Rotterdam.
 The bar has doubled in size in the last twenty years (it’s still pretty small, so you may never have guessed) and attracts people from all walks of life, most likely because it’s one of the few bars that is open till the wee hours of the morning.
 A place with a nice selection of local beers on tap and guaranteed interesting conversations.

-Café De Witte Aap
+Café De Witte Aap in Witte de Withstraat

 In for something completely different?
 You can’t visit Rotterdam without stepping on a boat!
 Between de east end of Witte de Withstraat and the Blaak market square you’ll find British gastropub V11, formerly a lightship that was in service in the Irish Sea between 1951 and 1988 and is now permanently docked in the Rotterdam harbor.
 It serves six homebrewed beers on tap and has an interesting food menu, including full English breakfast and other British favorites like Fish ‘n Chips and Hereforshire Hamburger.
 Downstairs is ‘The Belly Bar’ where they host live music events.

-Markthal area
+Rotterdam Markthal area beer bars

 Next to the market square is one of Rotterdam’s main highlights the Markthal, a big indoor food market with the largest artwork ceiling in Europe, covering 11.000 square meters.
 Very near it is the Laurenskerk, an imposing church built between 1449 and 1525, and Rotterdam’s only surviving late Gothic building.
 After the bombing of Rotterdam in the Second World War, the image of the heavily damaged church and the reconstruction works that followed became a symbol of all that the city and its people had endured.